UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 *Fig 15.
 StreamLit Interface.*

 ## Conclusion
-In this work, we proposed a variant of Score-CAM that seeks to utilize internal features of image-text models for the zero-shot object localization task.
+In this work, we propose a variant of Score-CAM that seeks to utilize internal features of image-text models for the zero-shot object localization task.
 We evaluate our method on CLIP with multiple architectures of the image encoder.
 We show that VL-Score can perform zero-shot object localization with comparable ground truth localization accuracy to state of the art to WSOL methods on the ImageNet validation set.
 At the same time, our method has the following limitations.
 When there are m multiple ground truth bounding boxes, the pipeline is far from predict exactly m bounding boxes.
 In most cases it only predicts one whole box or two boxes.
 Additionally, finding suitable activation maps from ViT image encoder remains a problem.
-Directly extracting feature layers does not yield intended performance.
+Directly extracting features from intermediate layers does not yield intended performance.